+As a bonus, all of these destinations are bookable though UK-based tour operators.
 Package holidays have somewhat fallen out of favour these days, although travellers still look to tour operators for value and reassurance.
 If you’re heading to the beach this summer then it can often work out cheaper and easier than going DIY.
 It also means your holiday is financially protected through ATOL and ABTA.

 It doesn’t mean you need to compromise on location though.
 There are plenty of great little spots if you know where to look.
 I’ve found that TUI has the best selection of package holidays to small and friendly destinations from the UK.

 - charming, beautiful and friendly beach towns and villages

 - a sprinkling of cafes and restaurants for cool beers and authentic local food

 - easily accessible by air